 OEE Implementation Guide: A Path to Manufacturing Excellence

-However, don’t forget that implementing Overall Equipment Effectiveness (OEE) is a strategic move toward achieving optimal manufacturing efficiency.
-As such, you should strive towards a systematic implementation of OEE, following steps that set you up for success.
+Understanding and implementing OEE is a strategic move toward achieving optimal manufacturing efficiency.
+Once the OEE Calculation is complete, strive toward a systematic implementation that will set you up for success.

-For a detailed guide, consider reading Modern Manufacturer’s OEE Implementation Guide.
+For a detailed guide, consider reading the Modern Manufacturer’s OEE Implementation Guide.

 Get started